 Arlington Elementary School is a public elementary school in Jacksonville.
-The principal of Arlington Elementary School is Ms. Paula F Smith and can be contacted at email@example.com.
-251 students attend Arlington Elementary School and are mostly Black, non-Hispanic; Multiracial; and Hispanic.
-0.7% of the Arlington Elementary School students have "limited English proficiency."
-78% of the 251 students here get reduced lunch prices.
-The student to teacher ratio at Arlington Elementary School is 15:1.
+The principal of Arlington Elementary School is MS. PAULA SMITH, who can be contacted at email@example.com.
+295 children attend Arlington Elementary School and identify as Hispanic; Black, non-Hispanic; and Multiracial.
+0.7% of the Arlington Elementary School students are "limited in English proficiency."
+42% of the 295 students here have subsidized lunches.
+The ratio of students to teachers at Arlington Elementary School is 15:1.
 Arlington Heights Elementary School is one of the nearest elementary schools.

 - Drawing painting